 Make Sure It’s Legible

 The easiest way to get an interview is to make your resume easy to read.
-Keeping everything on the left hand side will make it easy to read, as will keeping it in the same font size.
+Keeping everything on the left-hand side will make it easy to read, as will keeping it in the same font size.
 Put either the companies or the position you held in bold – but not both.
 Don’t use ALL CAPS unless you absolutely have to, since it’s hard for people to read.
-Don’t use Times New Roman unless you literally have no other choice between that and WingDings font.
+Please don’t.
+That one mistake makes your entire resume a headache to read.

 To sum up, the easiest way to write your resume: